Keeping It Simple Italian

 Sauce for Angel Hair Pasta

 Angel hair pasta like all pasta, will continue to drink up liquid even after it is added to the sauce.
-This is why in our zucchini soup recipe we tell readers to make the pasta separately if they are adding pasta to the soup.
+This is why in our Italian zucchini soup recipe we tell readers to make the pasta separately if they are adding pasta to the soup.

 Because of this, we prefer to use an oil based sauce for all of our angel hair pasta recipes since the pasta will not drink up oil the same way it would drink up a red sauce.

-To recap, choosing an oil based sauce is the best way to go when making a sauce for angel hair pasta.
+To recap, choosing an oil-based sauce is the best way to go when making a sauce for angel hair pasta.
 The oil based sauce will make sure the angel hair does not get mushy.

 Equipment